 The host town for Appalachian Heritage Day 2019 is Logan, WV.
 Established in the 1820s as Lawsonville, later Lawnsville, the town became known as Aracoma in the 1850s.
 Originally a trading post in the mid-section of the Guyandotte Valley, the town became an important timber town.
 Popularly known as Logan Court House for much of the 1800s, the town officially became Logan after 1900.
 The arrival of the C&O Railroad in 1904 remade Logan as a coal center.

 The town is rich in history.
-Native American history, symbolized by the story of Aracoma, can be found here.
-Well-known antebellum poet Thomas Dunn English served as mayor in the 1850s.
+Native American history, symbolized by the story of Chief Cornstalk's daughter Aracoma, can be found here.
+Well-known antebellum poet Thomas Dunn English, a rival to Edgar Allan Poe, served as mayor in the 1850s.
 Devil Anse Hatfield once operated a hotel in town.
-Elias Hatfield, father of governor Henry D. Hatfield, lived here.
+Elias Hatfield, brother of Anse and father of governor Henry D. Hatfield, lived here.
 Controversial sheriff Don Chafin, best known for his role in the Mine Wars, was a Loganite.
 Heavyweight boxing champion Jack Dempsey was reared in Logan area.
-Numerous well-known musicians have lived in the vicinity: Frank Hutchison, Ed Haley, and Aunt Jennie Wilson, to name a few.
+Numerous well-known musicians have lived in the vicinity: Frank Hutchison, Ed Haley, Ed Belcher, Arnold and Ervin Williamson, Dick Justice, Aunt Jennie Wilson, Roger Bryant, and Landau Eugene Murphy, Jr., to name a few.

 Today's Logan and adjoining communities are complimented by vibrant theatrical programs, Chief Logan State Park, the Coalfield Jamboree, Old City Cemetery, the Don Chafin House, Country Roads Byway Visitor Center, Historic Omar, Historic Holden, the Hatfield Cemetery, and the Blair Mountain battle site.
 Just beyond Logan is Chapmanville, home of the Kanawha Gap Civil War battle site, and Man, site of the Buffalo Creek Flood disaster.
 Outdoor recreation opportunities center on the Hatfield-McCoy ATV Trail System and kayaking on the Guyandotte River.